A Hitchin connection on non abelian theta functions for parabolic G-bundles: -equivariant -bundles

 \subsection{Invariant direct image functor}

-Let $p:W\rightarrow T$ be a finite flat surjective morphism of noetherian integral schemes (as in Section 4 of \cite{BalajiSeshadri} ) such that the corresponding extension of the function fields is Galois with Galois group $\Gamma$.
-It follows that $\Gamma$ acts of $W$ and $T=W/\Gamma$.
+Let $p:W\rightarrow T$ be a finite flat surjective morphism of Noetherian integral schemes (as in \cite[Sec.\ 4]{BalajiSeshadri}) such that the corresponding extension of function fields is Galois with Galois group $\Gamma$.
+It follows that $\Gamma$ acts on $W$ and $T=W/\Gamma$.
+Let $\mathscr{G}$ be a smooth affine group scheme on $W$.
+Following Balaji-Seshadri \cite{BalajiSeshadri}, Pappas-Rapoport \cite{PR1}, and Edixhoven \cite{Edinhoven}, we define: